francescogreppi/francescogreppi.github.io/_posts/2016-10-03-value-and-reference.markdown

 ---

 In this post I'd like to describe the way values and references are passed as arguments to functions.
-I think sometimes it might be confusing, and I found myself in a couple of situation where I spent hours trying to figuring out what was going on.
+I think sometimes it might be confusing, so let's make it clear.

 ```javascript